 Hormones are the tools in the tool chest of a living body.
 They produce and control certain feelings and emotions.
-Plants are no exception to hormones as well.
+Plants are no exception to hormones, as well.
 Plants get their senses due to the presence of hormones being produced and utilized properly in their bodies.
 The recognized classes of plant hormones include auxins, cytokinins, gibberellins, ethylene, and abscisic acid.
 All of them play important roles in the development and growth of plant cells.
 However, auxins and cytokinins are the most important plant hormones.
-Along with them, some non-traditional hormones are also working in the plant bodies such as jasmonates and oligosaccharins.
+Along with them, some non-traditional hormones such as jasmonates and oligosaccharides work in the plant bodies.

 Ethylene is another major plant hormone.
 It inhibits growth in the meristems of axillary buds, roots, and shoots, DNA synthesis, and cell division without influencing RNA synthesis.
 It inhibits cell expansion within fifteen minutes.
 It also delays differentiation.
-It is due to this reason that the plants grow to enormous size (Apelbaum & Burg, 1972).
+For this reason, plants grow to enormous sizes (Apelbaum & Burg, 1972).
 Pea seedlings regularly use this hormone.
 It inhibits the root length to 60% and the stems never get elongated.
-Also, the roots deflect plageotropically in the gravitational field.
-It also helps developing root hair proliferation and swollen zones behind the root tips.
+Also, the roots deflect apogeotropically in the gravitational field.
+It also helps develop root hair proliferation and swollen zones behind the root tips.

 Another important plant hormone is abscisic acid.
 It is the thirst signal of the plants.
 It is responsible for regulating the respiration process during drought.
 Also, it is the natural time of the Mother Nature.
 It enables the seed to break its dormancy when it falls on the ground, and the environment around it is favorable.
-It is particularly important in the cold weathers and frozen climates because the seeds are required to germinate too early in such weathers if it wants to set roots and begin to grow.
-Pines are particularly rich in abscisic acid because they stratified before germination.
+It is particularly important in cold weather and frozen climates because the seeds are required to germinate too early in such weather if it wants to set roots and begin to grow.
+Pines are particularly rich in abscisic acid because they are stratified before germination.
 It is used to modify sodium and potassium levels in the guard cells as well.
-It is due to this reason that the plants close their stomata and save water.
+It is for this reason that plants close their stomata and save water.

-After the big five hormones in the bodies of plants come to the non-traditional hormones.
+The non-traditional hormones come after the big five hormones in the bodies of plants.
 They are compounds that influence the growth and development of plants.
-They are recently discovered, and more research is required to understand their role completely.
+They have recently been discovered, and more research is required to understand their role completely.
 Jasmonates is one of such recent discoveries.
-They induce defense mechanism in the plants.
-Their levels increase as the plant body is attacked by a predator.
-It is for this reason that toxic secondary metabolism increase in a plant body.
-For instance, if a tomato plant is attacked by caterpillars then the jasmonates levels will increase in the fruits.
+They induce defense mechanisms in the plants.
+Their levels increase as a predator attacks the plant body.
+It is for this reason that toxic secondary metabolism increases in a plant body.
+For instance, if caterpillars attack a tomato plant, the fruits’ jasmonate levels will increase.
 It triggers the release of another compound that is responsible for attracting predators that feed on the caterpillars.

 Works Cited